grahamplata/hugo/content/posts/exploring-golang.md

 > Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.

-A simple cli for following my favorite NBA team
+[A simple cli](https://github.com/grahamplata/sixers/releases) for following my favorite NBA team.
+The goal of the following is to learn the language and actually use what I create.s

+I would love a simple interface to follow my favorite team.

+---

+> Powered by
+>
+> - [Cobra](https://github.com/spf13/cobra) Modern Go CLI interactions
+> - [Spinner](https://github.com/briandowns/spinner) Configurable terminal spinner/progress indicators.
+> - [Aurora](https://github.com/logrusorgru/aurora) Golang ultimate ANSI-colors that supports Printf/Sprintf methods

 ```shell
 Usage: